Pirates of the Caribbean: On Stranger Tides: Theatrical

-On January 6, 2010, Disney announced that the film would be released in the United States and Canada on May 20, 2011, following Columbia Pictures' announcement of a delay in the Spider-Man reboot and Paramount Pictures slating Thor for May 6, 2011.
+On January 6, 2010, Disney announced that Pirates of the Caribbean: On Stranger Tides would be released in the United States and Canada on May 20, 2011, following Columbia Pictures' announcement of a delay in the Spider-Man reboot and Paramount Pictures slating Thor for May 6, 2011.

+On May 5, as part of the last Harpo Hookup in The Oprah Winfrey Show, the studio audience enjoyed a surprise visit from Johnny Depp, followed by an advanced special screening of the film.

 The world premiere of On Stranger Tides was on May 7, 2011, at a premium ticket screening at Disneyland in Anaheim, California, home of the original Pirates of the Caribbean ride that inspired the film series.
 Many of the film's stars were in attendance.
 Two other early screenings followed, one in Moscow on May 11, and another during the Cannes International Film Festival on May 14.
 The international release dates fell within May 18 and 20, with opening dates in the United Kingdom on May 18, in Australia on May 19, and in North America on May 20.
 The film was released on a then-record 402 IMAX screens, 257 screens in North America, and 139 in other territories.
 The total number of theaters was 4,155 in North America and 18,210 worldwide.
 For the film's release in the United States, On Stranger Tides received a PG-13 rating by the Motion Picture Association of America for "intense sequences of action/adventure violence, some frightening images, sensuality and innuendo"; marking it the first Walt Disney Pictures film to be rated PG-13 for sexual content.